wavespectra/wavespectra/CONTRIBUTING.rst

 Make sure all your changes are committed (including an entry in HISTORY.rst).
 Then run::

-$ bumpversion patch # possible: major / minor / patch
-$ git push
+$ tbump <new-version>
-$ git push --tags

-Travis will then deploy to PyPI if tests pass.
+and publish a release on GitHub.
+The GitHub Actions workflow will then run the tests, build the wheels and the source distribution and deploy to PyPI.